 New Criminal Laws on Intimate Image Abuse

 The English Government looks set to strengthen the law on sharing non-consensual intimate imagery in the Online Safety Bill – proposing an offence based on consent, not perpetrator’s motives, and extending anonymity to complainants.
 These are welcome changes that I and others such as MP Maria Miller have been calling for since 2015.
+You can read more about this path to change, and how victims’ voices are finally being heard in my blog for The Conversation.
 My research with colleagues has long established that the existing law fails victims.
-Read my policy briefing on how the law should be comprehensively reformed.
+For more on the background to these changes and what else still needs to be done, read my policy briefing on how the law should be comprehensively reformed.